Two Rutgers students create crowdfunding platform for college expenses

 She said once the campaign is published it typically lasts between 30 and 40 days — a common campaign time frame on most crowdfunding platforms.

-Their education-based niche within the crowdfunding community separates the company from established industry competitors like Kickstarter and GoFundMe, Egbelu said.
+Its education-based niche within the crowdfunding community separates the company from established industry competitors like Kickstarter and GoFundMe, Egbelu said.
 But what also makes PeduL different are the personal experiences it creates.

 “When a student comes up to our platform, we want them to have a very human experience, and we want them to be as successful as possible,” Egbelu said.
 “So we work with them right on site, so we talk to them on the phone, we meet up with them, we really make it a personal experience.”

-Jackson echoed that statement and said the company’s engagement with their clients plays a role in the success of both parties.
+Jackson echoed that statement and said the company’s engagement with its clients plays a role in the success of both parties.
 By listening to students' stories and tapping into their networks, PeduL is able to help them create customized campaigns and fundraising strategies.

 Students get paired with a PeduL representative who helps them strategize how to fundraise effectively, she said.